Reynolds signs 3% school funding increase into law

 “He was at his wit’s end,” she said.
 “He said, ‘how will we go on in our small school district?’ … Our rural communities and our urban communities are hurting.
 They have stretched and stretched for the last few years.”

-Over the last decade, funding for Iowa’s K-12 public schools has increased by a little over 2% on average each year.
-A 3% increase would be the highest increase in school funding since 2015.

-The funding would equate to a per-pupil cost for the next school year of $7,635, a $222 increase from the 2022-2023 school year.
+The funding equates to a per-pupil cost for the next school year of $7,635, a $222 increase from the 2022-2023 school year.
 The bill also includes a 3% boost for categorical funds like the teacher leadership supplement and transportation equity.

 The increase brings the total state spending on public schools to $3.7 billion.
 Republican House Speaker Pat Grassley said after the vote that amounts to around 45% of the state budget.